 Investigation of Claim

-In most cases, if we agree to look into your case, we will be prepared to agree to complete the initial investigation phase of your medical negligence claim on the basis that if we do not obtain a supportive independent medical specialist’s opinion, we will either agree not to charge you for the work we do to such point or that such fee will be a fixed modest sum.
-If you would like us to give priority to investigation of your claim, this can be arranged, on the basis of a modest fixed fee for such work.
+In most cases, if we agree to look into your case, we will be prepared to agree to complete the initial investigation phase of your medical negligence claim on the basis that if we do not obtain a supportive independent medical specialist’s opinion, we will either agree not to charge you for the work we do to such point or that such fee will be a specified fixed sum.

 You will almost always need to meet the costs of the independent medical specialist’s opinion, advising us whether your poor outcome results from a lack of appropriate care or skill on the part of the doctor or other health professional concerned.

 We will let you know how much such cost will be, before we go ahead and obtain such opinion.
-Clients are often content to meet such cost, even where the opinion is not critical of the care that has been provided, given the peace of mind such independent opinion explaining how their problems occurred, provides.
+Clients are often content to meet such cost, even in cases in which, ultimately, the opinion is not critical of the care that has been provided, given the peace of mind such independent opinion explaining how their problems occurred, provides.

 Pursuit of Claim

 If we obtain a supportive impartial medical specialist opinion and advise you that we believe a claim can be made, we will then enter an agreement with you as to our fees for pursuing your claim.
-We will generally agree to charge you for our services, when your claim finishes.
+We will generally agree to delay any charge for our services, until your claim is finished.

 If, as happens in most cases where we obtain an opinion from an independent medical specialist critical of your care, your claim is settled by negotiation at pre-trial conference or otherwise, the doctor or other health professional’s insurer will usually, as part of the settlement, contribute towards your legal costs.
 We generally find such contribution is about 50% of our legal costs.
 The balance is deducted from your settlement when the claim is finalised.